-AIM is a natural outgrowth of the San Francisco Symphony's extensive education and community efforts that began in 1911, the year the orchestra was founded.
-Today these programs include offerings such as Concerts for Kids, which was established in 1919 and continues today, the San Francisco Symphony Youth Orchestra, Music for Families, Instrument Training and Support

-Program for middle school and high school students, SFSKids.com, Keeping Score, and others.
+AlM is a natural outgrowth of the San Francisco Symphony's extensive education and community efforts that began in 1911, the year the orchestra was founded.
+Today these programs include Concerts for Kids, established in 1919 and continuing today, the San Francisco Symphony Youth Orchestra, Music for Families, Instrument Training and Support Program for middle school and high school students, SFSKids.org, Keeping Score, and others.
 The San Francisco Symphony is committed to encouraging children's appreciation for and understanding of music.